 - A running title not exceeding 45 characters.

 - A word count of the entire paper broken down into summary, main text, acknowledgements, references, tables and figure legends.

 - The number of tables and figures.

 - The number of references.

 Summary.
 This is called the Abstract on the web submission site.
 The Summary should outline the purpose of the paper and the main results, conclusions and recommendations, using clear, factual, numbered statements.
 Authors should follow a formula in which point 1 sets the context and need for the work; point 2 indicates the approach and methods used; the next 2-3 points outline the main results; and the last point identifies the wider implications and relevance to management or policy.
-The final summary point must carry the subheading 'Synthesis and applications' and is the most important of all in maximising the impact of the paper.
-It should synthesise the paper's key messages and should be generic, seminal and accessible to non-specialists.
-The whole Summary should be readily understandable to all the Journal's readers and must not exceed 350 words.
+The final summary point is the most important of all in maximising the impact of the paper.
+It should synthesise the paper's key messages and should be generic, seminal and accessible to non-specialists, and must carry one of the following subheadings:

 Keywords.
 A list in alphabetical order not exceeding ten words or short phrases, excluding words used in the title and chosen carefully to reflect the precise content of the paper.

 Introduction.
 State the reason for the work, the context, background, aims and the hypotheses being tested.
 End the Introduction with a brief statement of what has been achieved.